freedomofpress/encryption-works/encryption_works.md

 But secure communications rely on more than just endpoint security — your data should also be secure in transit, as it passes over the Internet.
 Take the same example, where you're sending your friend an email.
 With a plaintext message, your email provider (such as Gmail or Yahoo) can read it once you hit "Send."
 However, PGP encryption provides end-to-end encryption for email, since the message cannot be read in plaintext until one of the conversation partners decrypts it.

-Finally, transit encryption refers to the encryption of your data as it travels between two points, such as your computer and the amazon.com server, allowing you to securely buy things while keeping your credit card info hidden from your ISP or other people on the network.
+Finally, transit encryption refers to the encryption of data as it travels between two points, such as your computer and the amazon.com server, allowing you to securely buy things while keeping your credit card info hidden from your ISP or other people on the network.
 Sites that provide transit encryption begin with "HTTPS" rather than "HTTP."

-Tools such as Facebook Chat promise transit encryption but not end-to-end encryption, meaning that the data is encrypted between your computer and Facebook's server, but can be seen by Facebook as its being delivered to the recipient.
-This isn't true of end-to-end encryption, meaning that these service providers can't look at the content of your communications even if they wanted to.
+Tools such as Facebook Chat promise transit encryption but not end-to-end encryption, meaning that the data is encrypted between your computer and Facebook's server, but can be seen by Facebook as it's being delivered to the recipient.
+This isn't true of end-to-end encryption, meaning that service providers can't look at the content of your communications even if they wanted to.
 It's not enough to ask whether a service provider _intends_ to circumvent its own encryption; providers rarely do.
 Instead, we must ask whether a service _can_ circumvent encryption, by nature of its design.
 If the answer is yes, you cannot trust the security of that service, because secure communication relies on taking advantage of each of these different types of encryption — it's not enough to rely on just one.

 ### Threat Models